Directing Projects

 CALLBACKS

-Freshman Sophomore Play callbacks will be held on Saturday, January 14 from 9am to 1pm.
-The callback list will be emailed by 6pm on Friday, January 13.
+The callback list will be emailed by 6pm on Monday, January 15.

 There are no callbacks for Directing Projects.